Creating Safe Spaces for LGBTQ2S+ Youth in STEM

 Improving equity in STEM requires creating safe and welcoming STEM environments for all.
 But, in Canada and around the world, much work needs to be done to achieve this.

 STEM environments have long been criticized for not being inclusive of diverse identities – especially diverse sexual orientations and gender identities.
 Some argue that conversations around sexual identity are irrelevant and don’t belong in STEM.
-This only perpetuates the heteronormative (the notion that heterosexuality is the preferred or normal mode of sexual orientation) environment that exists today, leaving many LGBTQ2S+ folks questioning whether they belong.
+This only perpetuates the heteronormative (the notion that heterosexuality is the preferred or normal mode of sexual orientation) environment that exists today, leaving many LGBTQ2S+ individuals questioning whether they belong.
 There is also an underlying misperception that there is little room for spiritedness or difference in STEM because it is rooted in facts, formulas and figures.
 But this couldn’t be farther from the truth.

 STEM needs creativity, diversity and boundary-pushers.
 It requires individuals who aren’t afraid to challenge the status quo and disrupt traditional ways of thinking.
 And it requires allies to help foster safe and inclusive spaces and amplify voices often not heard in STEM.
 But, while there are a growing number of conversations focused on increasing diversity in STEM, LGBTQ2S+ diversity is too often left out.